When sampling works in data-driven control: Informativity for stabilization in continuous time: Conclusions

 \section{Conclusions}

 We have studied the informativity problem for continuous-time signals and systems.
 We first characterized when continuous-time data is informative for continuous-time stabilization and then focused on understanding the informativity of sampled data.
 After motivating the need for additional assumptions on the noise signal, we have introduced the notions of square Lipschitzness and bounded total square variation.
-Under these noise models, we have provided sufficient conditions to deduce stabilizability properties of the set of systems compatible with the continuous-time measurements on the basis of sampled data and characterized the role of the sampling stepsize.
-Future research will include the investigation of necessary conditions, the study of informativity under other noise models, and the generalization of our results to problems beyond stabilization like $\calH_2$ and $\calH_\infty$ performance.
+Under these noise models, we have provided sufficient conditions for stabilizability properties of the set of systems compatible with the continuous-time measurements on the basis of sampled data and characterized the role of the sampling stepsize.
+These results provide a stepping stone towards a full treatment of continuous systems on the basis of samples.
+Future research will include the investigation of necessary conditions, the effect of the estimation of derivative from state samples, the study of informativity under other noise models, and the generalization of our results to problems beyond stabilization like $\calH_2$ and $\calH_\infty$ performance.